aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

-## CDK Construct Library for Amazon API Gateway
+## Amazon API Gateway Construct Library

 Amazon API Gateway is a fully managed service that makes it easy for developers to publish, maintain, monitor, and secure APIs at any scale.
 Create an API to